May 26, 2021

 Identify Underserved Needs

-While exploring and defining your target market share, you should also evaluate the competition in terms of market saturation.
+While exploring and defining your target market segment(s), you should also evaluate the competition in terms of market saturation.
 Are the problems you solve already being solved in such a way that the solution has become a coveted commodity?
 This kind of intel can either shape your strategy or compel you to pivot and find a better problem to solve.

 Identify Your Value Proposition